Associate Degree in Public Health (specialisation)

 Health Promotion major

 The Health Promotion major equips you with the skills to work in the community, industry, business, and government sectors to educate people to make healthy choices.
-You will be qualified to work in a range of areas such as infant feeding, maternal health, child health, chronic disease prevention, Aboriginal health, food supply, food security, or overseas development and more.
+You will be qualified to work in a range of areas such as infant feeding, maternal health, child health, chronic disease prevention, Aboriginal health, food supply, food security, overseas development and more.

 Compulsory residential schools are required for students enrolled in the following units: